andrewni420/Evolutionary-Computation/poker/ML and Evolution/Transformer/README.md

 ## Deep Reinforcement Learning with Swin Transformer
 ## Deep Transformer Q-Networks for Partially Observable Reinforcement Learning
 ## Dropout - A Simple Way to Prevent Neural Networks from Overfitting
+A description of dropout, where weights in a network are randomly set to zero during each training iteration.
+Helps prevent weights from coadapting, helps prevent the network from being too brittle, helps the network learn generalizable features.
+Dropout is used in transformers
 ## Improving Language Understanding by Generative Pre-Training
+GPT2 architecture - 12x transformer decoder layer
 ## Language Models are Few Shot Learners
 ## Language Models are Unsupervised Multitask Learners
 ## Multi-Agent Reinforcement Learning is A Sequence Modeling Problem